2017 Report on Grantmaking Programs

 What this small sample does not indicate is the thoroughgoing extent to which all our programs now attend to a number of cross-cutting themes—some are values, other emphases—in most of their grantmaking (Figure 6).
 All of our programs pay close attention to how organizations address questions of diversity, equity, and inclusion, for example.
 Many grants to universities and arts organizations now include a significant public arts or humanities component.
 It goes without saying that for maximum effectiveness, most projects supported by the Foundation depend on vigorous and innovative use of digital media.
 And although most of the Foundation’s grants are made to US-based organizations, a significant number also promotes international collaboration among institutions, scholars, curators, and artists.

 In September 2017, our President Earl Lewis announced that he would return to the University of Michigan in March 2018, at the end of his five-year term, to create and lead a Center for Social Solutions with a focus on critical problems and opportunities of our time: diversity, water, and the future of work.
 As all of us on the staff reflect on the strategic plan and the cross-program collaboration that have brought greater cohesion to our grantmaking and our colleagueship, we realize how fundamentally the initiatives outlined above owe their genesis to Earl’s vision, encouragement, and gentle, ever apposite questions.
 He leaves a legacy that will continue to motivate and inspire the work of the Foundation for a long time to come.
-We are deeply grateful.
+We are deeply grateful.2017 brought a new set of challenges to colleges and universities nationwide.
+(Photo courtesy of the University of Southern California.)

 Higher Education and Scholarship in the Humanities